 Before you apply for nursing care, you should know what is required of the nurse and what your job will be.
-In Finland, almost one in ten nursing students terminates their studies due to incorrect career choice or ineligibility.
+In Finland, almost one in ten nursing students terminates their studies due to incorrect career choices or ineligibility.

 STOP RIGHT THERE!
 I’m here for the Is Nursing For Me Quiz